cristichitz/Kiitorata_repo/README.md

 2. Applies a partial deployment to create the ECR repositories first.
 3. Retrieves the ECR repository URLs using `terraform output` variables.
 4. Logs Docker into AWS ECR using the AWS CLI.
-5. Builds and pushes the backend (`/server`) Docker image to its ECR repository.
+5. Builds and pushes the backend (`/server`) using linux/amd64 Docker image to its ECR repository.
-6. Builds and pushes the frontend (`/client2`) Docker image to its ECR repository.
+6. Builds and pushes the frontend (`/client2`) using linux/amd64 Docker image to its ECR repository.
 7. Applies the full infrastructure, creating the ALB, ECS cluster, services, and task definitions.
 8. Outputs the final `application_url`.